HomesteadHelpers/Homestead-Helper/README.md

 # Homestead-Helper
-Helping future and present homesteaders problem solve and become more self-sufficient by using what they have, growing what they can, and buying only what they need.
+Helping future and present homesteaders by using creative and/or tried and true problem solving techniques or innovative approaches to helping fellow homesteaders flourish and become more self-sufficient by using what you already have to recycle, or repurpose, growing what you can, and buying only what they need.
+We also provide a plethra of options and information, including edible or medicanal uses for plants grown in your type of area and environment by photo or name.
+Tools,utensils,and additional basic needs and how to get them.
+What you might be able to use or make to help with a side income.